-Welcome to I Love MCR.
-Greater Manchester is a pie-shaped constellation of boroughs and urban areas that stretches from Stockport in the south to Rochdale in the north.
+Contrary to popular belief, however, Manchester is not divided into quarters.
+It’s a diverse array of urban areas and districts – Greater Manchester is a sprawling pie-shaped constellation of boroughs and towns that stretch from Stockport in the south to Rochdale in the north.

 Creative industries and independent manufacturers are on the rise, while tech start-ups are sprawling across the city.
 Meet the Manchester businesses – the makers and doers whose ingenuity is driving the new mechanisms of progress.

 And please don’t forget to donate and fundraise what you are able to our Manchester charity foundation so that we can continue to successfully champion and support community activity and charity across our great city region.

 There are about 2.8 million people living across the 10 boroughs of Greater Manchester.

 Greater Manchester is a city region made up of ten metropolitan boroughs including the City of Manchester, the City of Salford, Bury, Bolton, Oldham, Rochdale, Stockport, Tameside, Trafford, and Wigan.

 Manchester is commonly known as the UK’s second city.
 Once an industrial powerhouse with a plethora of world-first inventions, it is now a major cultural hub, steeped in arts and famous for its music and glorious sporting history.
 More about Manchester history here.

 Levenshulme, Ancoats, Altrincham and Ramsbottom were named among the best places to live, not just in Manchester but, in the UK by The Sunday Times.
 The Times is the largest-selling British national newspaper so it’s safe to say they know their onions.